nyanp/ttimer/README.md

 ```

 In either usage, timers with the same `timer_name` share the same elapsed time.
+This is useful when you want to measure times across modules.

 All named timers are stored as a thread-local variable,
 and you can use `get_timers` to enumerate the stored timers.